 How to get to Bologna

-Being an important city in the region, Bologna is well connected by train, and so the best way to get there is by train.
+Bologna is well connected by train, and so the best way to travel to Bologna is by train.
 You can get there pretty easily thanks to high-speed train connections from a number of other major cities in Italy.

-The journey by train takes a little longer from Rome – 2 hours and 25 minutes, in fact.
+Traveling from Rome to Bologna takes a little longer – 2 hours and 18 minutes.
 The first Freccia fast train leaves at 5:10 am and after that there are multiple departures throughout the day.
 The last Freccia train from Bologna to Rome Termini Station leaves at 9:27 pm.

 Guided day trips

-Small Group Gourmet Day Trip from Florence with Bologna Food Tour, Modena Balsamic & Parmesan-Making Experiences – This fabulous tour has a strong focus on food, so it’s the best option if all you want to do in one day in Bologna is eat!
+Small Group Gourmet Day Trip from Florence with Bologna Food Tour, Modena Balsamic & Parmesan-Making Experiences – This fabulous tour is offered by Take Walks, one of my favorite tour providers.
+It has a strong focus on food, so it’s the best option if all you want to do in one day in Bologna is eat!

-From Milan: Private Day Trip to Bologna with Sightseeing Tour – If you are traveling from Milan, this tour is an excellent option that also includes hotel pick up and drop off.
+From Milan: Private Day Trip to Bologna with Sightseeing Tour – If you are traveling from Milan, this tour sold on GetYourGuide, one of the most trusted tour providers, is an excellent option that also includes hotel pick up and drop off.

 In order to make the most out of a day in Bologna, here are some helpful tips to keep in mind when planning your trip.